DLN2003/DSP-Final-Project/README.md

 ## Appendix
 ### Running the Code
-1. Ensure MATLAB/Octave is installed.
+1. Ensure MATLAB is installed.
-2. Place all required files in the working directory, including:
+2. Ensure all required files in the "Project_Code"  directory, including:
    - `Bandpass_Filters.xlsx`
-   - Custom functions: `BPFsimp.m`, `PBWidth.m`, `BPFbetter.m`, `HammingNorm.m`.
+   - `Problem_4_2c.png`
 3. Run the script to generate all figures and results.

 ---